 Just Dial shares rally 10% after Q3 results.
-JM Financial sees stock at Rs 660 level
+ICICI Securities sees stock at Rs 750 level

-Shares of Just Dial rallied 10 per cent in Monday's trade after reporting a strong of quarterly results, with Ebitda margin coming in highest in the last 7 quarters.
+Shares of Just Dial rallied 10 per cent in Monday's trade after reporting a strong set of quarterly results, with Ebitda margin coming in highest in the last 7 quarters.
 The company logged a three-fold jump in its consolidated net profit at Rs 75.32 crore for the December quarter compared with Rs 19.39 crore in the corresponding quarter last year.
 Revenue for the local search platform jumped 39.32 per cent YoY to Rs 221.37 crore for the quarter compared with Rs 158.89 crore in the same quarter last year.

+ICICI Securities said the execution of e-commerce business opportunities currently being piloted by the company is a key monitorable and any potential upside from the same is yet to be priced in.
+At current valuation, the stock is trading at 5 times 1-year forward EV/Ebitda, which is significantly below historical levels, the brokerage said while suggesting a target of Rs 750 on the stock.

 JM Financial said Just Dial's results were strong with cash collections standing at Rs 245 crore, highest in the last 15 quarters, led by strong sales team ramp-up.
 Deferred revenue improved by a healthy 23.5 per cent YoY to Rs 402 crore, even though the company signed up most of its new customers on monthly payment plans, JM Financial said.